Sébastien Ruster

-Sébastien Ruster (born September 6, 1982 in Marseille) is a French professional football player.
+Sébastien Ruster (born September 6, 1982) is a French professional football player.
 Currently, he plays in the Championnat de France amateur for US Le Pontet.

 Ruster started his career with AS Cannes and was released after Cannes lost their professional status.
 Ruster then joined Swindon Town F.C. in the Football League Second Division.
 Town released Ruster after Cannes demanded compensation for Ruster's transfer.
 FIFA agreed with Cannes, but Swindon successfully overturned the initial ruling of 345,000 Euros for the transfer.